mbrian23/coderhouse-desarrollo-web/README.md

 ## Deploy

-The last version of this project is deployed in: https://coderhouse-desarrollo-web-eta.vercel.app/
+The last version of this project is deployed in Github Pages

 ## Attributions